emmairwin/community_curriculum/leadership/empowering_teams_people/building_your_community_credentials/introduction.md

 ## Format

+Participants will be organized into partners, where they will interview each other on topics that draw out strengths goals and ambitions which will help inform the designing of community credentials.

 ## Audience

-Anyone planning to, or already interacting on behalf of Mozilla in developer communities asround the world.
+Anyone planning to, or already interacting on behalf of Mozilla in developer communities around the world.

 * Tech Speakers
 * Mozilla Reps